evgenyneu/Scrollable/README.md

 1. Add `import Scrollable` to your code if you used Carthage or CocoaPods setup methods.
 1. Add a scroll view to your storyboard with necessary constraints.
 1. In storyboard, drag content views **to the scroll view** (your labels, images etc.).
 1. Add Auto Layout constraints for all the content views.
-The trick is to add constraints from the content views to their parent scroll view on all sides: top, bottom, leading and trailing.
+The trick is to add constraints from the content views to their parent scroll view **on all sides**: top, bottom, leading and trailing.
 This will make the scroll view content expand based on the size of the content views.

 <img src='https://raw.githubusercontent.com/exchangegroup/Scrollable/master/graphics/content_views_with_constraints.png' width='566' alt='Content views layout'>